nilesh-patil/nilesh-patil.github.io/_pages/about.md

 ## Currently exploring

-AI harness design, developer productivity, and turning emerging model capabilities into reliable workflows and products.
-Self-hosting SLMs and building agent tooling that survives contact with regulated production environments.
+Frontier model capabilities as building blocks for reliable products, agentic evaluation infrastructure, and developer tooling that survives contact with regulated production environments.

 ## Get in touch

-The best ways to reach me:
+LinkedIn is the fastest way to reach me &mdash; [linkedin.com/in/ensembledme](https://www.linkedin.com/in/ensembledme).
+Other profiles below.

 - **GitHub** &mdash; [@nilesh-patil](https://github.com/nilesh-patil)
 - **LinkedIn** &mdash; [linkedin.com/in/ensembledme](https://www.linkedin.com/in/ensembledme)